top of page

 The Need for Annual Refresher Training

-According to the Australian Standard AS 4836:2011, every worker exposed to electrical hazards must undergo appropriate training.
 This includes ongoing refresher courses to ensure skills remain sharp and knowledge current.
-The WHS Act emphasizes that employers must provide adequate training, ensuring workers are competent in LVR and CPR techniques.
+The WHS Act emphasises that employers must provide adequate training to ensure workers are competent in LVR and CPR techniques.

 For example, a study found that workers attending annual refresher courses reported a 30% improvement in their ability to handle emergencies involving electrical hazards.